rossnetterville/github-finder/README.md

 This project's aim is to improve familiarity with creating components in React, starting with Class based components and then Functional components

-This project is not intended to be a "prodcution ready" application with all the bells and whistles of a true web application
+This project is not intended to be a "production ready" application with all the bells and whistles of a true web application